Sharing tripartite nonlocality sequentially by arbitrarily many independent observers

 \section{Introduction}

-Quantum nonlocality is of the great importance in both understanding the conceptual foundations of quantum theory and quantum information processing such as building quantum protocols to decrease communication complexity \cite{dcc,dcc1} and providing secure quantum communication \cite{scc1,scc2}.
+Quantum nonlocality is one of the most striking features of quantum physics.
+Through the quantum violation of a suitable set of inequalities, Bell \cite{B64} demonstrated that the predictions of quantum mechanics are in contradiction with the classical causal relations.
+Beyond its importance in quantum foundations, quantum nonlocality is also the key resource for device-independent quantum information processing, such as building quantum protocols to decrease communication complexity \cite{dcc,dcc1} and providing secure quantum communication \cite{scc1,scc2}.

-Recently, the problem about whether or not multiple observers can share the nonlocality from an entangled quantum system has gained the extensive attention.
-In \cite{Silva15}, the authors give a positive answer and show that the nonlocality of a single particle from an entangled pair can be shared among multiple observers who act sequentially and independently of each other.
-In \cite{Brown20}, they prove that the number of observers can be arbitrarily large based on the sequential measurements at one side.
-In \cite{Saha19,ZF21}, contary to the bipartite quantum systems, the authors show that in the tripartite systems at most two Charlies could simultaneously demonstrate genuine tripatite nonlocality with single Alice and Bob.

-In this work, we study the constraints about the tripartite genuine nonlocality and get that arbitrarily many independent Charlies can have an quantum violation of the corresponding inequalities with the single Alice and Bob.